 - A burning, numbness, or tingling feeling that is not normal.

 - Very bad and sometimes deadly liver problems have happened with this drug.
-Call your doctor right away if you have signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.
+Call your child’s doctor right away if your child has signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

-- This drug may help the immune system work.
-If you have an infection that you did not know you had, it may show up when you take this drug.
-Tell your doctor right away if you notice any signs of infection like fever, sore throat, weakness, cough, or shortness of breath after you start this drug.
+- Changes in your child’s immune system can happen when your child starts taking drugs to treat HIV.
+If your child has an infection that you did not know was there, it may show up when your child takes this drug.
+Tell your child’s doctor right away if your child has any new signs after starting this drug, even after taking it for several months.
+This includes signs of infection like fever, sore throat, weakness, cough, or shortness of breath.

 - Upset stomach or throwing up.

-- Take with or without food.
+- Give this drug with or without food.

 - Shake well before use.

 - Measure liquid doses carefully.
 Use the measuring device that comes with this drug.
-If there is none, get an oral syringe, a dropper, a spoon, or a cup (only for older children) from your pharmacist.
+If there is none, ask the pharmacist for a device to measure this drug.

-- Take a missed dose as soon as you think about it.
+- Give a missed dose as soon as you think about it.

-- If it is close to the time for your next dose, skip the missed dose and go back to your normal time.
+- If it is close to the time for your child’s next dose, skip the missed dose and go back to your child’s normal time.

-- Do not take 2 doses at the same time or extra doses.
+- Do not give 2 doses at the same time or extra doses.